 For Studer machines the cable should be like this:

 For the Revox models C270, C274 en C278 the cable should be like this:

 The blue wires are basically all that is needed for serial communication.
-However, with a few laptops it would only work when we connected (bridged) pins 4 (DTR) and 6 (DSR).
+However, with a few laptops it would only work when I connected (bridged) pins 4 (DTR) and 6 (DSR).
 It is the green wire inside the computer connector.
-Some computers seem to insist on the use of hardware flow control, even if it is not available at the counterpart (the tape decks don't have pins for DTR and DSR).
-So depending on your hardware this green wire may be needed as well.
+Some computers seem to insist on using hardware flow control, even if it is not supported by the counterpart.
+The tape reocrders don't have pins for DTR and DSR.
+So depending on your hardware and system software this green wire may be needed as well.
 Adding it doesn't harm.
-The tape decks don't do hardware flow control, to the computer the green bridge merely simulates a 'ready-to-send' signal from the counterpart.
+The tape decks don't do hardware flow control, to the computer the green bridge merely simulates the 'ready' signal from its counterpart.

 Some people ask whether we see the front side or the soldering side of the

 connectors here.
 It is the front side, not the soldering side.